drduh/macOS-Security-and-Privacy-Guide/README.md

 If you want to know how OTR works, read the paper [Off-the-Record Communication, or, Why Not To Use PGP](https://otr.cypherpunks.ca/otr-wpes.pdf) [pdf]

 ## Tor

 Tor is an anonymizing proxy which can be used for browsing the web.

 Download Tor Browser from <https://www.torproject.org/projects/torbrowser.html>.

-Do **not** attempt to configure other browsers to use Tor as you are likely make a mistake which will compromise your anonymity.
+Do **not** attempt to configure other browsers or applications to use Tor as you will likely make a mistake which will compromise your anonymity.

 After downloading the `dmg` and `asc` files, verify the disk image has been signed by Tor developers with `gpg TorBrowser*asc`